RoyZihao/pTSAfall2019/README.md

-##  timeseries2018
+##  timeseries2019
-#  DS-GA 3001.001  Modeling Time Series Data
+#  DS-GA 3001.001 Special Topics in Data Science: Probabilistic Time Series Analysis

 ### Lecture
-Tue, 3:20-5:00pm, in 60 5th Av, C10
+Mo, 2:00-3:40pm, in 60 5th Av, C10

 ### Lab (required for all students)
 Thu, 6.45- 7.35pm in  60 5th Av, C12

 ###  Instructor
 Cristina Savin, csavin@nyu.edu
-Office hours: Tue, 5:00-6:00pm, Room 608
+Office hours: Mo, 4:00-5:00pm, Room 608

 ### TA
+Caroline Haimerl, ch2880@nyu.edu
 Yiqiu (Artie) Shen, ys1001@nyu.edu
-Office hours: Thu, 11am-12pm, Room 660
+Office hours:

 ### Overview
 This graduate level course presents fundamental tools for characterizing data with statistical dependencies over time, and using this knowledge for predicting future outcomes.
-These methods have broad applications from econometrics to neuroscience.
-The course emphasizes generative models for time series, and inference and learning in such models.
-We will cover range of approaches including AR(I)MA, Kalman Filtering, HMMs, Gaussian Processes,  and their application to several kinds of data.
+These methods have broad applications from econometrics to neuroscience.The course emphasizes generative models for time series, and inference and learning in such models.
+We will cover range of approaches including Kalman Filter, HMMs, AR(I)MA, Gaussian Processes,  and their application to several kinds of data.

-Note: information presented is tentative, syllabus may be subject to change as the course progresses.
+Note: information presented is tentative, syllabus may be subject to change as course progresses.

 ### Grading
-problem sets (35%) + midterm exam (25%) + final project (25%) + participation (15%).
+problem sets (25%) + midterm exam (25%) + final project (25%) + lab(20%)+participation(5%)

+Participation: piazza, engagement during lectures, labs, and office hours

 ### Piazza
-We will use [Piazza]( https://piazza.com/nyu/spring2018/dsga3001008/home) to answer questions and post announcements about the course.
-Students' use of Piazza, in particular answering other students' questions well, will contribute to the participation grade.
+We will usePiazzafor announcements, and discussions about the course.
+Interactions on Piazza, particularly good answers to other students' questions, will count toward the participation grade.

+### Projects
+Work in groups of 2-3 students.* Topics are flexible, including applying know algorithms to an interesting dataset, reviewing and implementing a state of the art solution, to improving an existing algorithm.
+Project proposals due in week 4. *Check with CS if you are considering working individually or in a larger group.

 ### Online recordings
 Lecture videos will be posted to NYU Classes.
 Class attendance is still required.